 if their purpose or activity is of human origin, it will fail.
 But if it is from

 God, you will not be able to stop these men; you will only find yourselves

 fighting against God."
 So I wonder if your material is from God or man?

-Our response: I would suggest that our web site is largely "from man."
+Our response: I would suggest that our web site is largely of human origin.

 Our essays explain all sides to each topic.
 On biblically related topics, this

 often means that we explain very liberal beliefs, very conservative beliefs,

 Roman Catholic beliefs, and often the beliefs of some of the 1st century Christian movements.
 These viewpoints often differ significantly from each other.

 Only one of these can be "from God."
 Perhaps none are.
 The rest is